CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_upgrade.html.markdown

 the software upgrade start time.
 However, user may not be able to postpone an upgrade beyond the limit enforced by the upgrade grace period set in the software manifest.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_appliance_upgrade.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `active`:(bool) Indicates if the software upgrade is active or not.
 * `auto_created`:(bool) Indicates that the request was automatically created by the system.